-3. Where a student has seasonal allergies that routinely cause congestion, a migraine condition that causes headaches, or any other known condition that causes one of the above symptoms on an ongoing basis, parents may be required to provide a doctor's note to that effect.
+If your student has seasonal allergies that routinely cause congestion, a migraine condition that causes headaches, or any other known condition that causes symptoms on an ongoing basis, parents may be required to provide a doctor's note to that effect and should note that health condition on the child's health form submitted to the main office.

-4. Where a student experiences a short term symptom due to a known cause, such as muscle aches due to a strenuous exercise routine or fatigue due to an unusually exciting or difficult night at home, please report the reason for these symptoms to the School Office before sending your child to School.
+Where a student experiences a short term symptom due to a known cause, such as muscle aches due to a strenuous exercise routine or fatigue due to an unusually exciting or difficult night at home, please report the reason for these symptoms to the School Office before sending your child to School.